 The department teaches in a dedicated Drama Studio, equipped with lighting and sound equipment and a further classroom which is equipped with computers for research and written work.
 A library of plays and theatre texts are maintained for A Level students, as well as a set and costume workshop and wardrobe for technical students.

-Drama is an integral part of the English curriculum and is taught within English lessons, often to support the specific texts being covered in that subject.
+Drama is an integral part of the English curriculum and is taught within English lessons, often to support the specific texts being covered in that subject..

 Stretch and Challenge